matyas-zavora/aplha-2/README.md

 ## Description

 This is the second alpha project.
-It is a website that allows the user to upload a text file and then shorten it.
+It is a website that allows the user to upload a text file and then shorten it (or make it longer) based on user's criteria.
 The processing is done by a backend written in <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/2/27/PHP-logo.svg/2560px-PHP-logo.svg.png" width="40">.
 The website is written